Legal issues in airsoft: Philippines

 In the Letter of Instruction 1264, a Presidential Directive, signed by former President Ferdinand Marcos in 1982, bans the import, sale and public display of gun replicas. to classify what constitutes a gun replica and airsoft guns were deemed different from replicas, therefore the common legal interpretation is that there may be no need to repeal LOI 1264 in order to achieve full legalization of airsoft in the Philippines.

 Republic Act No. 10591 declassified airsoft weapons as actual firearms.
 A ban places airsoft guns on the list of banned firearms.
 It classifies that no person is permitted to carry firearms in public except for security officers, police officers and military personnel on duty.

-This is a revision of the article.
-In the Philippines, you need to get a PTT (Permit To Transport) license and license the replica as a firearm with the government.
-It is also required thet the individual is joining a bonifide airsoft club and must be 18 years of age or older.
-You also need a license to manufacture/sale a airsoft replica.
+A Permit To Transport license is needed and license the replica as a firearm with the government.
+It is also required that the individual is a member of an airsoft club and must be 18 years of age or older.
+A license is required to manufacture or sell an airsoft replica.
 It is also mandated to have a Permit To Carry outside of residency license.
-Failure to comply with the rule is punishable by correctional imprisonment and a fine of Ten thousand Pesos (₱10,000).
-Please revise this article if needed.
+Failure to comply with the rule is punishable by imprisonment and a fine of ten thousand Pesos (₱10,000).

 Poland

-Airsoft guns as well as the sport of Airsoft are legal in Poland.
-The law does not distinguish Airsoft guns from Airguns, thus the only requirement is that they cannot exceed 17J of energy, which would classify them as pneumatic weapons.
-Open carrying an Airsoft replica in a public area is prohibited.
-Using an Airsoft replica is not a crime, but a lot of events take place in woods or abandoned buildings, so using grenades during the games may attract attention of police officers (normally they give you a warning and go away).
-One must be 18 to buy an Airsoft gun but there are no age restrictions to who can use one.
-Usually power limits are only for playing in buildings from 350fps to 450fps depending on the region with single fire restriction for stronger guns.
-In some regions no fps limits apply, this may vary from event to event so checking with the event organizer is a must.
+Airsoft guns and the sport itself are legal in Poland.
+The law does not distinguish airsoft guns from air guns, thus the only requirement is that they cannot exceed 17 J of energy (corresponding to a muzzle velocity of c.a.
+1,353 ft/s assuming a 0.20 gram BB), which would classify them as pneumatic weapons.
+Openly carrying an airsoft replica in a public area is not prohibited, and a replica does not require an orange or red tip at the end of the barrel.
+One does not have to be 18 to purchase an airsoft gun, as there are no age restrictions on its purchase or use.